airnativeextensions/nativeextensions-documentation/docs/firebase/setup/configuration-files.md

 This method while appearing simple is not advised.

 Firebase has issues with some aspects of it's functionality when initialised in this manner.
 Particularly it seems that Analytics will fail and you will get error messages about a missing `google_app_id`.
 This appears to be well known and no current solution is available.

+As we understand this process is provided to be able to access a secondary Firebase project in an application.
 :::

 If you wish you can manually setup your application.